Mary-xl/cv_tools/README.md

 # cv_tools
 This project is built as a toolset for computer vision studies.
-It includes basic image processing operations (based on OpenCV) and will be extended in the future.
+It includes basic image processing operations (based on OpenCV) and basic Deep Learning tasks.
-It is also used as an practice for a Deep Learning training course.

 1. Dependences: